rudra-iitm-phd/rudra-iitm-phd.github.io/human_ai_loop.md

 # Using AI won't make you dumb: less interaction might

 Nowadays, Large Language Models like ChatGPT, DeepSeek, Gemini, Perplexity, Claude, etc., are the flagbearers of Artificial Intelligence, and people query these models now and then to get answers.
-However, there are some studies that show using AI might be reducing a person’s intelligence.
-One of my friends even came up to me and said, "Have you checked this paper by MIT that shows signs of reduced brain functioning among ChatGPT users?"
+However, there are some studies[^2] [^3] [^4] [^5] that show using AI might be reducing a person’s intelligence.
+One of my friends even came up to me and said, "Have you checked this paper by MIT[^2] that shows signs of reduced brain functioning among ChatGPT users?"

 At first, it wasn’t really surprising, but after a moment, I thought—well, I’ve seen people get smarter, and I personally use it to augment my daily tasks.
 And honestly, even if not a lot, I feel there's at least a $\delta$ addition to my knowledge base from using these tools, and I find it contradicts the study conducted by MIT.